 David Smith founded the Boardsmith in High Point, North Carolina in 2005.
 He steadily built a reputation for building some of the finest butcher block in the world.
 John Loftis took over the Boardsmith upon David’s retirement in 2015.
 Having crafted thousands of cutting boards prior to assuming the mantle of The Boardsmith, John was a great fit to carry on the tradition of excellence of the brand.

 A true ‘Mom and Pop’ operation, John is married to the Shipping Department/Accounting Department/CFO/ Boss.
 John is allowed to maintain delusions of grandeur so long as those delusions are constrained to his 1,500 square foot shop in Dallas, Texas.
-When he’s not covered in sawdust, he spends most of his time chasing 3 ankle biters around!
-All three kids participate in the business, frequently helping their dad ship orders and help out in the shop.
+All three kids participate in the business, frequently helping their mom and dad ship orders and help out in the shop.

 For the last decade, The Boardsmith has been one of the most admired makers of butcher block in the world.
 Our reputation has been hard-built, beginning with an uncompromising approach to craftsmanship.